lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 and the dataset entries are labelled by Uniprot entry names, one will have to convert and match the proteins according to the appropriate identifier.
-Sometimes, we find the equivalent entry name, Uniprot ID or accession number is stored with the data, which makes conversion between identifers relatively straightforward.
+Sometimes, we find the equivalent entry name, Uniprot ID or accession number is stored in the feature metadata, which makes conversion between identifers relatively straightforward.
 If this is not the case however, conversion can be performed using , the Bioconductor [annotation resouces](http://bioconductor.org/help/workflows/annotation/Annotation_Resources/) or any conversion softwares available online.